zhudavi2/SP2-HDM/README.txt

 - (V1) You can change your country's name.
 Just create a new covert cell with the name, "NAME", followed by a space, followed by your desired new name; a new covert cell won't actually be created when doing this.
 For example, if you type "NAME New Name" in the covert cell name blank and click "Confirm", then instead of creating a new covert cell, your country's name will be changed to "New Name".
 However, the new name will not automatically update in the any in-game windows you have open, unless you close and reopen those windows.

 Changes to previous SP2-HDM releases:
+- (V6) When performing covert actions against a target country, the positive effect on success rate of having additional cells in the target country has been lessened, further than it was in V5.
+Thanks to Fenix for the suggestion.
 - (V5) Fixed an issue in which if a country is conquered, and then another country changes its name, then the conquered country would reappear in country listings.
-- (V5) When performing covert actions against a target country, the positive effect on success rate of having additional cells in the target country has been lessened.
-Thanks to Fenix for the suggestion.
 - (V5) Fixed a potential issue in which countries with extremely low revenue wouldn't be able to build or buy non-infantry units.
-- (V5) When starting a new game, each country's population will be logged out to the console in addition to all the stats already being logged.

 Fixes to SP2 V1.5.1 issues:
+- (V6) Fixed an issue where a player could enroll a large amount of infantry (more than its manpower should make available) and then cancel them, resulting in an artificial population boost.
+Thanks to Fenix for pointing it out.
+- (V6) Fixed an issue in which a country's nuclear units would not always be automatically disbanded when the country becomes fully occupied.
 - (V5) Fixed at least some instances of the issue in which units that are deployed close to their capital may get stuck in deployment status.
 - (V5) When the game saves, either via the dedicated server autosave feature or the "save" console command, the game will now be saved correctly even if the "save" folder doesn't already exist.
 Thanks to Fenix for the suggestion.
 - (V5) When a country conquers another country in which the conquering country has covert cells stationed, then the conquering country will have its national security correctly recalculated immediately.